 Virtual EYFS Support

 It’s that time of year when students are finalising their studies.
 I am extremely fortunate to be an external mentor for students every year.
 As part of my reflections on my support I send out a questionnaire.
-If you have secured a place on the EYTS at either the University of Sussex or the University of Brighton, I am available for September 2020.
-I will only be able to support 3 students for the forthcoming year.
+If you have secured a place on the EYTS at the University of Sussex, I am available for September 2021.
+I will only be able to support 3 students for this school year (2021-2022).

 Q Did I provide appropriate challenge to enable you to reflect on your practice?